gofrontier-com/sheriff-azure-devops-extension/README.rst

 About
 -----

-This is a Azure DevOps extension that provides tasks for installing and running `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Azure role-based access control (Azure RBAC) and Microsoft Entra ID Privileged Identity Management (Microsoft Entra ID PIM) using desired state configuration.
+This is an Azure DevOps extension that provides tasks for installing and running `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Azure role-based access control (Azure RBAC) and Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.

 ------------
 Installation
 ------------

+The extension is available in the `Visual Studio Marketplace <https://marketplace.visualstudio.com/items?itemName=gofrontier.Sheriff>`_.

 -----
 Usage